alyaafifahazmi/Twitter/README.md

 ## Data Cleaning

-After getting the data, I cleaned data using ***regular expression (re)*** to give more accurate sentiment analysis and lemmetize the words to get more accuarate used words.
+After getting the data, I cleaned data using ***regular expression (re)*** to give more accurate sentiment analysis and lemmetize the words to get relevant most used words.

 * Removed mentions/@
 * Removed RT words